-Planning a trip to Europe in 2021?
-Confused by the rules about travel to and from the UK, and what you need to do and organise when returning to the UK from France in terms of paperwork requirements and quarantine rules in order to cross the border?
-Here's our experience.
+Confused by the rules about travel to and from the UK, and what you need to do and organise when travelling between the UK & France in terms of paperwork requirements and quarantine rules in order to cross the border?
+Here’s our experience.

-Don't forget to grab your FREE Europe road trip checklist to make sure you remember everything ELSE you need to take and do!
+Don’t forget to grab your FREE France travel checklist to make sure you remember everything ELSE you need to take and do!

 I’ve been undecided about whether to write this post or not because, as soon as I write it, there’s a high chance the rules will change and it will become out of date.